George Ryan

-George Homer Ryan (born February 24, 1934) is an American former politician who served as the 39th governor of Illinois from 1999 to 2003.
-He served as Secretary of State of Illinois from 1991 to 1999 and as lieutenant governor under governor James Thompson from 1983 to 1991.
-He is a member of the Republican Party.
+George Homer Ryan (February 24, 1934 – May 2, 2025) was an American politician who served as the 39th Governor of Illinois from 1999 to 2003.
+A member of the Republican Party, he previously served as Secretary of State of Illinois from 1991 to 1999 and as lieutenant governor from 1983 to 1991.
+He was later convicted of federal racketeering, bribery, extortion, money laundering, and tax fraud stemming from his time in office.

-Elected in 1998, Ryan received national attention for his 1999 moratorium on executions in Illinois and for commuting more than 160 death sentences to life sentences in 2003.
-He chose not to run for reelection in 2002 in the wake of a scandal.
-He was later convicted of federal corruption charges and spent more than five years in federal prison and seven months of home confinement.
+Ryan was elected governor in 1998, narrowly defeating Democratic Congressman Glenn Poshard.
+He received national attention for his 2000 moratorium on executions in Illinois and for commuting more than 160 death sentences to life sentences in 2003.
+He chose not to run for reelection in 2002 amid a scandal.
+He was later convicted of federal corruption charges stemming from the illegal sale of commercial drivers licenses which resulted in the deaths of six children while serving as secretary of state and spent more than five years in federal prison and seven months of home confinement.
 He was released from federal prison on July 3, 2013.

-Early life
+Early life, family and education

-George Homer Ryan was born in Maquoketa, Iowa to Jeannette (née Bowman) and Thomas Ryan, a pharmacist.
-Ryan grew up in Kankakee County, Illinois.
-After serving in the U.S. Army in Korea, he worked for his father's two drugstores.
-He attended Ferris State College of Pharmacy (now Ferris State University) in Big Rapids, Michigan.
-Eventually, he built his father's pair of pharmacies into a successful family-run chain (profiting from lucrative government-contract business selling prescription drugs to nursing homes) which he sold in 1990.
+George Homer Ryan was born in Maquoketa, Iowa, to Jeannette (née Bowman) and Thomas Ryan, a pharmacist.
+Ryan was raised in Kankakee County, Illinois.
+His brother Tom became a prominent political figure in Kankakee County.
+Their sister Kathleen Dean's former son-in-law, Bruce Clark, would become the country clerk in Kankakee County, Illinois.

-Ryan was drafted into the U.S. Army in 1954.
-He served a 13-month tour in Korea, working in a base pharmacy.
+George was drafted into the US Army in 1954, serving a 13-month tour in Korea, where he worked at a base pharmacy.